DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/posts/week-15/master-processing-automation/_index.md

 ### Suggested Processing Strategies

 - _Full-band “top-down” squeeze_.
 This is where you attempt to gently squeeze a large section of a signal’s dynamic range, using very low-ratio compression operating above a low threshold level, such that subtle compression is happening almost all the time.
-As long as gain reduction is kept within 3dB or so, it’s usually possible to keep pumping artifacts relatively benign by adjusting attack/release times by ear.
+As long as gain reduction is kept within 3 dB or so, it’s usually possible to keep pumping artifacts relatively benign by adjusting attack/release times by ear.
 Potential side effects include undue emphasis of low-level details such as background sounds, reverb/delay effects, and incidental noises; unwanted overall level increases during sections with sparser arrangement; and reduction in transient definition.
 - _Full-band “bottom-up” squeeze_.
 A similar approach as in the top-down squeeze, except that the dynamic range below the compressor’s threshold is targeted.
 There are specialist processors for this purpose (called upward compressors or de-expanders), but you can also achieve much the same effect using subtle full-band parallel compression.
 Potential side effects are akin to those of top-down squeeze—transient definition tends to suffer less, but you get less peak control and an increased likelihood of unwanted overall level increases during sparser arrangement sections.
 - _Full-band limiting._ This is usually a much faster-acting gain reduction designed to stop signal peaks dead, while leaving the remainder of the dynamic range comparatively unscathed.
 In some types of music, an intelligently designed peak limiter can achieve a peak reduction of several decibels before audible problems start arising.
 Potential side effects include pumping, bass distortion, softening of transients, and reduction of apparent drum levels.
 - _Multiband compression/limiting._ Using a multiband configuration for any of the three dynamics processes I’ve just described gives you additional scope for dynamic-range reduction before pumping artifacts impinge on your enjoyment of the music.
-However, pumping is only one of the potential side effects of compression-based loudness enhancement, and if you use multi- band processing to increase the amount of gain reduction, then you can eas- ily end up with greater side effects in terms of mix-balance alteration and transient softening.
+However, pumping is only one of the potential side effects of compression-based loudness enhancement, and if you use multi-band processing to increase the amount of gain reduction, then you can easily end up with greater side effects in terms of mix-balance alteration and transient softening.
 Any multiband approach also adds further problems of its own: because the amount of gain-reduction in each frequency band will depend on the overall level of frequencies within it, changes in the spectral content of the mix (perhaps as a result of alterations in the instrumentation) can trigger unwanted changes in the overall mix tonality as the compression/limiting adjusts its gain-reduction—it can be almost as if some maniac were randomly tweaking an EQ over your whole mix in real time.
 There are also engineers who feel that multiband gain reduction drains the life out of a production by ironing out the tonal contrasts between its musical sections.
 - _Subtle distortion_.
 By adding distortion harmonics to a mixed signal, you can increase its harmonic density and apparent loudness with very little increase in its peak signal levels.
 Subtle valve, tape, and transformer distortions are all options here, and if you need greater control over the exact nature of the harmonics additions, then parallel or frequency-selective configurations may be appropriate.
 Potential side effects include fatiguing tonal harshness, emphasized vocal sibilance, increase in the apparent level of treble percussion instruments in the balance, veiling of midrange details, and unwanted overall changes to the mix tonality.
 - _Clipping._ Yes, clipping—whether it’s straight digital-style flat topping of the waveform peaks or some kind of modeled analog saturation that rounds them off more smoothly.
 You can find any number of textbooks that threaten hellfire and brimstone should you dare abuse your full mix in this way, but such admonitions are at odds with widespread commercial practice—examine the waveforms of the top 40 singles any week of the year and you’ll see clipping in abundance.
 The advantage of clipping as I see it is that it doesn’t seem to affect the subjective attack or balance of prominent drum parts as much as peak limiting, so it tends to suit styles with hard-hitting rhythm parts.
 Potential side effects include subjective tonal change of clipped peaks and unwanted distortion on more steady-state signal waveforms, although this may be disguised to some extent by distorted instruments, such as electric guitars, within the music itself.
 (For a particularly striking example of this tactic, check out the Imagine Dragons single “Radioactive.”)